openservicemesh/osm/docs/development_guide.md

 TODO:
   - what docker images are there - what they are
-  - how we bulid and push to a public repository
+  - how we build and push to a public repository

 ## Helm chart